 We especially loved seeing this process in action in our guest post by Brittany Rhyme, How to Round Robin Prospects in Pardot without Salesforce Lead Assignment Rules.

-If you have a monster of a Pardot instance, and you’re getting close to hitting your automation rule limit… or you just want to visualise your data cleansing process in one place… you could try putting Engagement Studio to work to solve this.
+If you have a monster of a Pardot instance, and you’re getting close to hitting your automation rule limit… or you just want to visualize your data cleansing process in one place… you could try putting Engagement Studio to work to solve this.

 And if you checked out our recent post, Junk Data in Your Pardot Org: Why it Matters and How Admins Can Mitigate & Manage It, you’ll know how important data quality is.